Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 Utsuwa PARTY, Komaba-todaimae

-A pottery store located in a residential area near Komaba-Todaimae.
+A pottery store located in a residential area near Komaba-Todaimae station.

 The theme of the shop since its opening has been "It would be nice if every day was a party.

-The store is decorated with vessels that make everyday dining more enjoyable.
+The store is decorated with various tableware that make everyday dining more enjoyable.

 Teapot by Yasuko Harada.